 Aikido martial arts techniques can kill or injure, but fundamentally their purpose is to seize control of the opponent.
 All of the principles of swordsmanship (eye contact, proper distance, timing, and cutting methods) are incorporated into aikido movements.

 There are plenty of benefits that can be taken into your daily life.
 It develops an ability to connect with other people in a positive way, which promotes a good outcome in any situation.
-But it can also protect you in times of need, where you may be in danger of attack.
+But it can also protect you in times of need, where you may be in danger.

 Aikido martial arts techniques are usually practised in a traditional manner, but can easily be adapted for real self defence purposes.
 Of course, the aim of Aikido is harmony, to find a way of avoiding trouble.